system76/tech-docs/src/models/nebula36-1/assembly.md

     - 1x on the front of the chassis
     - 3x on the side of the chassis
     - 1x on the bottom of the chassis
-    - 1x on the CPU shroud
+    - 1x on the CPU duct
     - 1x on the side fan bracket

 In addition, nebula36 ships with the following non-installed accessories: